3T5K/genpass/README.md

   - Special characters
   - Digits
   - Any combination of the above
-  - 64 characters (no modulo bias)
+  - 64 characters (for no modulo bias)
-- No bias rejection.
+- No rejection sampling.

 # Installation